-46.8 Compliance
+47.8 Compliance

-An employee is not entitled to take leave under clause 46 unless the employee complies with clause 46.
+An employee is not entitled to take leave under clause 47 unless the employee complies with clause 47.

-47 Representative Leave/Trade Union Training Leave
+48 Representative Leave/Trade Union Training Leave/Workplace Delegate Leave

-- 47.1 The Employer will provide up to a total of 10 days paid leave per calendar year for the representative/s to attend union courses, seminars and conferences.
+- 48.1 This Agreement incorporates clause 28A of the Award in relation to workplace delegates' rights.
+This clause applies where it provides an Employee with a greater entitlement than that found in clause 28A of the Award. - 48.2 The Employer will provide up to a total of 10 days paid leave per calendar year for the representative/s to attend union courses, seminars and conferences.
 The total of 10 days paid leave per calendar year may be divided between the representatives of the Union.
-The employee must be the nominated Employee Representative or Delegate endorsed by the Union and they have completed at least 12 months service. - 47.2 The employee should give at least 4 weeks' notice of such leave to the employer. - 47.3 The taking of such leave will consider and not adversely affect the operations of the employer. - 47.4 The scope, content and level of the course will contribute to a better understanding of industrial relations and dispute settlement procedures within the employer's operations.

-47.5 The employer may request evidence from the employee that they actually attended the course(s).
+The employee must be the nominated Employee Representative or Delegate endorsed by the Union and they have completed at least 12 months service. - 48.3 The employee should give at least 4 weeks' notice of such leave to the employer. - 48.4 The taking of such leave will consider and not adversely affect the operations of the employer. - 48.5 The scope, content and level of the course will contribute to a better understanding of industrial relations and dispute settlement procedures within the employer's operations. - 48.6 The employer may request evidence from the employee that they actually attended the course(s).

-48 Qualification Allowance
+49 Qualification Allowance